 My AL-1 suffers from an extremely common problem: the battery door latch is broken.
 After I loaded two AAA batteries to power the meter and the focusing system, I taped the door shut with a long strip of clear packing tape.
 Then I loaded some Fujicolor 200 and went to town.
 Literally: I took it downtown.

 My AL-1 came with a 28mm f/3.5 Canon FD lens.
 This was the least of Canon’s 28mm lenses; offerings at f/2.8 and at f/2 are better known and better loved.
 But as you can see, it delivers good sharpness and detail right out to the corners.
 This is the entrance to Roberts Park United Methodist Church in downtown Indianapolis.
 I see a bit of barrel distortion in this shot.
+Not surprising.

 Every shot on my test roll was slightly overexposed, suggesting a meter that needs calibrating.
 A little tweaking in Photoshop fixed exposure on every frame, though.
 Notice the twisting effect from left to right in this shot, which seems to be the bane of 28mm lenses.
 The glass-faced building in the distance is gold in real life.
 It’s quite striking.
 I’m not sure why that doesn’t show very well in this photo.
-I worked in that building almost 20 years ago.

 A few of my distant downtown shots had tons of sky above and pavement below.
 I cropped this one to 16:9 to minimize that effect.
 I don’t think I’ve ever used that crop ratio before!
 This is the back of the brutalist Minton-Capeheart Federal Building.